 THE TWO TYPES OF CHRONIC HEART FAILURE

-The term cardiovascular disease is often used for coronary artery disease, which is the most common form of cardiovascular disease in the United States.
+The term cardiovascular disease is often used for coronary artery disease, which is the most common form of heart disease in the United States.
 That is the condition in which blood vessel blockages create heart attacks and other heart problems.

 HOW TO APPLY FOR DISABILITY BENEFITS DUE TO HEART FAILURE?